-This is the first of four recipes aimed at giving you a few new ideas for the next time you’re after pasta for dinner.
+This is the first of a series of recipes aimed at giving you a few new ideas for the next time you’re after pasta for dinner.
 I’m sure I am in the majority of people who eat pasta at least once a week.
 And why not?
 It’s a carbohydrate that goes with everything and sometimes is at its best simply served with butter and cheese; because you chose to not because the fridge is empty.
 Of course.
 The first of these new pasta recipes is for Creamy Chicken, Leek and Mushroom Pasta Bake.

 You will need (for four):